Last Updated March 24th, 2022.

 I understand that I will be billed directly and shall be personally responsible for payment, regardless of whether I will be reimbursed by an insurance company, managed care plan or other third party payer.
 I hereby agree to pay all charges due or that become due to Myodetox for care and treatment.
 All payment is due prior to the delivery of any services.

 Your appointment time is reserved just for you.
-A late cancellation or missed visit leaves a hole in the providers’ day that could have been filled by another patient.
+A late cancellation or missed visit leaves a hole in the providers’ day that could have been filled by another client.
 As such, we require 24 hours’ notice for any cancellations or changes to your appointment.
-Patients who provide less than 24 hours’ notice will be charged a cancellation fee equal to 50% of their appointment cost.
-Patients who miss or do not show for an appointment with no notice will be charged a cancellation fee equal to 100% of their appointment cost.
+Clients who provide less than 24 hours’ notice will be charged a cancellation fee equal to the full appointment fee.
+Clients who miss or do not show for an appointment with no notice will be charged a cancellation fee equal to 100% of their appointment cost.

 Running late?
 Late arrivals will be seen for the remainder of their appointment time only.
 It is our goal to stay on schedule to the best of our abilities.
 We will do our utmost to accommodate your needs.